gkong/spa/README.md

 	spa.scrollTo(targetx, targety);  // call this to restore scroll position after spa.init(), if necessary

+	// httpReqFunc() makes convenience HTTP request functions of the form:
+	//     function(url, data) { }
-	// call httpReqFunc() to make convenience HTTP request functions which close over your custom middleware and return promises.
+	// which close over your custom middleware and return a promise whose
+	// success and error results are XMLHttpRequest objects.
+	//
-	// middleware callbacks can be undefined have the form:
+	// middleware callbacks have the following form (and can be undefined):
 	//     function cb(xhr, method, url) { }
+	//
 	// reqCB - called before every request
 	// respSuccessCB, respFailureCB - called after a response is received and before the handler is called
 	// respAfterCB = called after the handler returns

-	spa.httpReqFunc(method, reqCB, respSuccessCB, respFailureCB, respAfterCB);
+	spa.httpReqFunc(method, urlPrefix, reqCB, respSuccessCB, respFailureCB, respAfterCB);

 ## example